pathtofile/dockenv/README.md

 anything else you type or pass into it.
 However, the malicious code will not be able to see anything outside the environment, and it will only run for the lifetime of `dockenv run`.

+## Containers aren't compleltly infaliable
+Unlike Virtual Machines, docker containers share parts of your host's operating system in order to do some low-level things.
+But there is a strong sepearation between the Container and the Host, that will prevent the majority of malicious code from being able to breach the gap and read or alter data on your host machine.

+However, a particularly nasty and persistant actor could still find a way to break out of the container, so be warned if you feel you may be targeted by such theats.